Daramola N. Cabral, DrPH, PA

 John F. Kennedy University

-Her current scholarship focuses on elucidating factors, which influence prostate cancer screening and follow-up behaviors among recent immigrant men.
-In January 2011 she returned to JFKU having completed sabbatical in Dar es Salaam, Tanzania where she was a visiting professor at Muhimbili University School of Allied Health Sciences.
-In Tanzania Dr. Cabral Ibrahim explored cultural mediators of health beliefs and behaviors in Tanzanian men with regard to prostate cancer screening knowledge, beliefs and behaviors.
+Dr. Cabral Ibrahim’s current scholarship focuses on elucidating factors which influence prostate cancer outcomes among American and foreign-born African men.
+In January 2010 she completed a sabbatical in Dar es Salaam, Tanzania where she was a visiting professor at Muhimbili University School of Allied Health Sciences.
+In Tanzania Dr. Cabral Ibrahim explored cultural mediators of health beliefs and behaviors in Tanzanian men with regard to prostate cancer screening knowledge, beliefs, and behaviors.